 Zinc Aluminum – Used in die casting, the industry name is ZAMAC#3.
 This is an alloy consisting of 95% zinc and 4% aluminum.
 The aluminum is added to help the flow of metal into the die.

 Due to the rise in the precious metals markets over the past few years, some customers have told our distributors that they can no longer afford a karat gold jewelry program.
-However, they also do not want an award program lacking precious metal, which their employees value.
+However, they also do not want an award program lacking precious metals, which their employees value.
 Dion now has a response for our distributors – Avantus and Opulite.

 Opulite is also a market driven response for a “white” precious metal jewelry offering with wear properties exceeding sterling silver.
 However, it is priced more affordably than white gold while maintaining it luxurious white appearance without the need for rhodium plating.
 Opulite presents customers with a platinum family metal, palladium, with a permanent, un-enhanced, luxurious white appearance combined with greater wear properties such as, tarnish resistance and durability when compared with sterling silver.
 Opulite compares favorably to white gold economically and for maintaining its brilliant white color over time.
 Opulite also allows distributors an improved profitability as an upgraded option to sterling, with a less demanding investment option to white gold.